PortalNetwork/eosns/README.md

 ## 📝 Description

-WNS is the EOS Name Service, a distributed, open, and extensible naming system based on the EOS blockchain.
+EOSNS is the EOS Name Service, a distributed, open, and extensible naming system based on the EOS blockchain.

 ## 📚 Documents